 - i.
-They are complementary to the local vernacular and character, and are appropriate in form, height, layout, materials, design detail and density, to the specific area in which they are located. - ii.
-Where development is located on the boundary between two areas, they have taken account of the characteristics of both areas. - iii.
+They are complementary to the local vernacular and character, and are appropriate in form, height, layout, materials, design detail and density, to the specific character area in which they are located. - ii.
+Where development is located on the boundary between two character areas, they respond positively to the characteristics of both areas. - iii.
 They maintain, and where practical, enhance the openness of the settlement and its rural landscape setting and character, including long distance views in and out of the village. - iv.
-They preserve, or where practical, enhance key views, as described at Policy CLH 2 Key Views. - v.
-They do not result in adverse impacts to heritage assets (including former Roman roads and deserted villages such as Astrop and Caswell) and the general character of the area, which includes effects from noise, odour, air pollution, and light pollution.
+They preserve, or where practical, enhance key views as described in Polich CLH2 Key Local Views